“Refined elegance in this beautifully restored colonial residence in Buenos Aires' upmarket suburb, San Isidro”

 You may be reluctant to leave your comfortable room, but a fine breakfast awaits you.
 This is usually eaten in a quaint plant-filled conservatory opposite the rear patio to the accompaniment of trickling water from a pretty old fountain, but you can take it where you like - or even order breakfast in bed, if you prefer.
 Good coffee is made to order, and there’s a fine range of teas (albeit in bags).
 Fresh juices, a lavish fruit salad and a really impressive array of cakes and pastries may take you some time, so allow yourself an hour to linger.
 There’s also ham, cheese and eggs cooked to order.

-Although there's no in-house restaurant, the hotel has a room service menu of choices from La Cartuja, a good restaurant down the road, which is available from 7am to midnight.
+Although there's no in-house restaurant, the hotel has a room service menu, which is available from 7am to midnight.
 Snacks and drinks are also available in the garden and lobby.

 Dinner is easy, since San Isidro has plenty of fine restaurants to cater for its discerning inhabitants, many within 2-5 blocks of the hotel.
 Del Casco’s owner Betina recommends 2 splendid parrillas (traditional Argentine steakhouses - not to be missed) on the waterfront: Alvear Abajo and El Ombu.
 Ask staff in reception for directions.
 Closer to hand, Bar Unico on the corner near the hotel is a popular and civilised haunt and, among a whole slew of restaurants alongside the Hippodrome, Deriva serves excellent caipirinhas.